What is "academic disqualification?"

 After I submit my form, how long does it take to hear about my results?

 Once all appeals are collected at the deadline, the Academic Appeals Board must review each appeal on a case-by-case basis.
-This process may take 1-2 weeks, at the end of which time the student is notified of the Board’s decision.
+The student will be notified of the Board’s decision ahead of the semester they intend to be reinstated in.
 Please note that the Board’s decision is final and cannot be appealed.

 Once I am notified of my results, what should I do afterwards or whom do I contact if: 1) my appeal is successful, or 2) my appeal is unsuccessful?